carguero/carguero_ex_audit/README.md

-# ExAudit
+# CargueroExAudit

 Ecto auditing library that transparently tracks changes and can revert them.

-ExAudit plugs right into your ecto repositories and hooks all the data mutating Ecto.Repo functions to track changes to entities in your database.
+CargueroExAudit plugs right into your ecto repositories and hooks all the data mutating Ecto.Repo functions to track changes to entities in your database.

 ## Features